cyverse/irods-adm/coding-standards-bash.md

 ### `main` function

+__TODO review the following in a browser__

-If an executable has at least one other function, an entry point function that encapsulates the remaining logic excluding includes, `set` statements, and environment variable and constant declarations is required.
-This makes the start of the program easy to find allows more variables to be made local.
+If an executable has at least one other function, The script should have an entry point function that encapsulates the remaining logic excluding includes, `set` statements, and environment variable and constant declarations.
+This makes the start of the program easy to find, and it allows you to make more variables local.

-This function should be named `main` and should take the command line arguments as its own.
-Since the executable's header or `help` function describes the script, `main` should not have its own comment.
+This standard recommends naming this function `main`.
+This function should take the command line arguments as its own.
+Since the executable's header or `help` function describes the script, `main` should not have its own function comment.

-The last non-comment line in the file should be a call to `main`.
+The last non-comment line in the file should be a call to `main` with the command line arguments passed in as separate values.
+This ensures that Bash knows about all function definitions before entering `main`, allowing you to define the other functions in any order you desire.

 ``bash
 main "$@"